Commonly asked questions

 Q1.
 What is the device that FMS(S) students will be purchasing and what is included in the package?

-iPad 8th Gen 10.2” 128 GB with charger, a stylus & keyboard in a durable case.
+iPad 8th Gen 10.2” 64 GB with Apple pencil and casing with attached keyboard.
 The device will also come with an enhanced device bundle of 3-year insurance and a 3-year warranty.

 Q2.
 How much will I have to pay for the device?